rails/rails/guides/source/active_record_querying.md

 The Active Record pattern implements [Method Chaining](http://en.wikipedia.org/wiki/Method_chaining), which allow us to use multiple Active Record methods together in a simple and straightforward way.

-You can chain a method in a sentence when the previous method called returns `ActiveRecord::Relation`, like `all`, `where`, and `joins`.
-Methods that returns a instance of a single object (see [Retrieving a Single Object Section](#retrieving-a-single-object)) have to be be the last in the sentence.
+You can chain methods in a statement when the previous method called returns an `ActiveRecord::Relation`, like `all`, `where`, and `joins`.
+Methods that return a single object (see [Retrieving a Single Object Section](#retrieving-a-single-object)) have to be at the end of the statement.

 There are some examples below.
-This guide won't cover all the possibilities, just a few as example.
+This guide won't cover all the possibilities, just a few as examples.
-When a Active Record method is called, the query is not immediately generated and sent to the database, this just happen when the data is actually needed.
-So each example below generate a single query.
+When an Active Record method is called, the query is not immediately generated and sent to the database, this just happens when the data is actually needed.
+So each example below generates a single query.

 ### Retrieving filtered data from multiple tables